sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/transforms.md

 Learn about the CLI commands you can use to create, manage, and test transforms in this guide.

-The `transforms` command makes it easy to create, manage, and test transforms.
+In IdentityNow (IDN), you can use transforms to manipulate attribute data without writing any code.
 For more information about transforms, refer to [Transforms](https://developer.sailpoint.com/idn/docs/transforms).

+With the `transforms` command, it's it easy to create, manage, and test transforms in the CLI.

 ## Commands